-Pediatric Cirrhosis
+Pediatric cirrhosis

-Cirrhosis occurs when liver disease has damaged the cells in the liver and caused scar tissue to form.
+Pediatric cirrhosis (cir·rho·sis) occurs when liver disease has damaged the cells in the liver and caused scar tissue to form.

 Dallas